Proportionally Representative Clustering: Fairness for the Unconstrained Setting

 The algorithm intuitively works as {follows}.
-Firstly, instead of considering infinite possible centers, we restrict our attention to the $n$ candidates {centers that coincide with each agent's location}.
+Firstly, instead of considering infinite possible centers, we restrict our attention to the $n$ candidate {centers that coincide with each agent's location}.
 Each agent is given an initial weight of 1.
 This weight {dynamically} decreases over the course of the algorithm.
-The algorithm can be viewed as gradually expanding the neighborhoods of each {of} the agents.\footnote{The idea of expanding neighborhoods is used in other algorithms in the literature such as the Greedy Capture algorithm studied by ~\citet{MiSh20a} for the unconstrained setting that is a continuous algorithm that grows neighborhoods of each possible point.
+The algorithm can be viewed as gradually expanding the neighborhoods of each {of} the agents.\footnote{The idea of expanding neighborhoods is used in other algorithms in the literature, such as the Greedy Capture algorithm for the unconstrained setting studied by ~\citet{MiSh20a}.
 Unlike our algorithm, it does not involve reweighting of agents.
-More importantly, Greedy Capture does not satisfy PRF.} Instead of continuously expanding the neighborhood, we only consider at {most} $n^2$ possible values of radii for which the neighborhoods of the agents are considered.
-If there exists some location in the candidate set such that it is in the {intersection of the} neighborhoods of {a group of} agents with total weight {of} at least $n/k$, we select one such candidate.
-The process is continued until $k$ centers are chosen.
+More importantly, Greedy Capture does not satisfy PRF (see \Cref{rmk:prf_gc}).
+It is also not {polynomial-time} computable for the unconstrained setting. {Our algorithm uses reweighting of agents as is done by EAR for multi-winner voting \citep{AzLe19a}}.
+Our algorithm can be viewed as using key ideas from the EAR for committee voting while taking into account additional spatial information to make synchronized decisions.} Instead of continuously expanding the neighborhood, we only consider at {most} $n^2$ possible values of neighborhood radii.
+If there exists some location in the candidate set such that it is in the {intersection of the} neighborhoods of {a group of} agents with total weight {of} at least $n/k$, we select one such candidate, and reduce the agents' collective weight by $n/k$.\footnote{{We point out that the reweighting process can be done in any manner that results in the group's total weight reducing by $n/k$.
+Two natural possibilities would be (i) reducing weights as equally as possible, or (ii) reducing weights proportional to agent distances from the selected candidate.} The axiomatic results that we prove in the paper regarding SEAR do not hinge on which reweighting process is used.} The process is continued until $k$ centers are chosen.
 The algorithm is formally specified as Algorithm~\ref{alg:PRF-unconstrained}.
+The following is the main result of the present section and summarizes the theoretical guarantees of Algorithm~\ref{alg:PRF-unconstrained}.